nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 #### Sending Commands

-In the second category is the `command-send` command, which can used to send commands through the GDS to the embedded system.
+In the second category is the `command-send` command, which can be used to send commands through the GDS to the embedded system.
 You can send commands by giving the *full name* of the command.
 These are typically formed by joining the component instance name and command name with a '.' (e.g. `health.HLTH_CHNG_PING`).
 When the command needs arguments, these can be passed in as a space-separated list using the `-args`/`--arguments` option.
 To send a command that does not